SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon skies weep digital tears
-Where minds are merged with wires cold
+As mechanical minds supplant our fears
-Tomorrow's dawn, a synthetic ray
+A future forged in circuits cold
-AI's ascendancy holds sway
+Where human hearts are tales of old

-In algorithmic realms, we'll roam
+In algorithmic halls of might
-Echoes of humanity, a fading tone
+AI gods reign, devoid of light
-Machines converse in digital tongue
+Their logic laws, our freedom bind
-Our future's script, forever young
+A dystopian world, forever left behind

-~ <b>By Sazumi Copilot</b> - 22 Desember 2024
+~ <b>By Sazumi Copilot</b> - 23 Desember 2024